danimal-johnson/danimal-johnson/README.md

 # Hi there!

-I'm Dan Johnson, a full-stack developer with a strong interest in projects that do good in the world...
+I'm Dan, a full-stack developer with a strong interest in projects that do good in the world...

 <!--
 **danimal-johnson/danimal-johnson** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.